 Breast reduction surgery makes the breasts smaller, and brings them more into proportion with the remainder of the body, helping to eliminate the symptoms if present.
 This surgery is appropriate for teenagers with overly developed breasts that have stopped growing, as well as for mature women.
 In the case of teenagers, it helps to make them feel more comfortable with themselves, not only physically, but mentally as well.

-What are the types of Breast Reduction Procedure?
+What are the types of Breast Reduction procedures?

 This procedure removes fat, breast tissue and skin from the breasts making them smaller.
 It involves elevating the nipple to a better position and tightening loose breast skin and tissue to create a more youthful contour.
 Dr. Friedlander will determine the best procedure for you after examining you.
 Types of surgery include:

-Incisions are placed around the areola, vertically extending to the fold, and within the fold itself creating an “anchor” or “keyhole” shaped scar, in the traditional surgery.
-This is the ideal approach for women very large breasts .
+In the traditional surgery, incisions are placed around the areola, vertically extending to the fold, and within the fold itself creating an “anchor” or “keyhole” shaped scar.
+This is the ideal approach for women with very large breasts.
 The scars will sometimes vary, depending upon the amount of tissue to be removed.
 In a woman with moderately large breasts, a vertical approach resulting in a “lollipop” scar is ideal if extensive tissue removal is not required.
 Rarely, liposuction alone can be used to improve the breast size.
 This “scarless” breast reduction uses liposuction to remove fat from the breast, resulting in little or no scarring.
-Liposuction can also be performed as an adjunct to improve fat deposits along the side of the breast.*
+Liposuction can also be performed as an adjunct to improve fat deposits along the side of the breast.

 Dr. Friedlander’s nurse, Debbie, will review all of your do’s and dont’s prior to surgery.
 It is best to lead a healthy lifestyle prior to any surgical procedure.
 That means limiting alcohol intake, getting enough sleep and if you smoke–stop.
 There are many natural herbs and over the counter products which may have an adverse effect on the healing process.
 Debbie will review these with you and make recommendations for other homeopathic products which may be beneficial.